boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 ![Scale Ticks](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/show-ticks.png)

-If you check the `Show Ticks` property, **Ticks Position**, **Ticks Height** and **Ticks Width** properties will be shown.
+If you check the `Show Ticks` property, the **Ticks Position**, **Ticks Height**, and **Ticks Width** properties will be shown.

 ![Scale Ticks](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/tick.png)

 #### Ticks Position

-You can change the tick’s position either at inside or `outside.` The default value is outside.
-This option is displayed only when the show ticks’ option is enabled.
+You can change the tick’s position to either inside or `outside`.
+The default value is outside.
+This option is displayed only when the Show Ticks option is enabled.

 #### Ticks Height

 Allows you to change the tick’s height.
-The minimum and maximum value of ticks’ height is 1 and 10 respectively and the default value is `5.` This option is displayed only when the Show Ticks option is enabled.
+The minimum and maximum values of the tick’s height are 1 and 10 respectively, with the default value being `5`.
+This option is displayed only when the Show Ticks option is enabled.

 #### Ticks Width

 Allows you to change the tick’s width of the gauge.
-The minimum and maximum value of ticks’ width is 1 and 5 respectively and the default value is `1.` This option is displayed only when the Show Ticks option is enabled.
+The minimum and maximum values of the tick’s width are 1 and 5 respectively, with the default value being `1`.
+This option is displayed only when the Show Ticks option is enabled.

 #### Scale Width

-Allows you change the scale width of the gauge.
-The minimum and maximum values of gauge is 1 and 60 respectively and the default value is `40.`
+Allows you to change the scale width of the gauge.
+The minimum and maximum values of the gauge are 1 and 60 respectively, with the default value being `40`.

 #### Show Scale Label

-Allows you display the scale label of the gauge.
-The default value is `true.`
+Allows you to display the scale label of the gauge.
+The default value is `true`.

-By enabling this property, the **Scale label position** property will be shown.
+By enabling this property, the **Scale Label Position** property will be shown.

 ![Scale Ticks](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/scale.png)

 #### Scale Label Position

-Allows you change the scale label position.
-The default value is `outside.` This option will be disabled, if the gauge type is half circle and the Show Ticks is false.
+Allows you to change the scale label position.
+The default value is `outside`.
+This option will be disabled if the gauge type is half circle and the Show Ticks option is false.

 ### Range Settings